 In spring 2021, we kicked off this NCORP-focused initiative with a 2-hour virtual symposium for information gathering and shared learning, serving as a springboard for research ideas to test promising accrual strategies across network sites.
-Funding for five initial pilot studies will be announced in 2022, and up to two more may be awarded in 2023.
+Three pilot studies were announced in 2022, and up to two more may be awarded in 2023.

 The symposium featured 2 rounds of site presentations, each followed by a brief panel discussion.
 Participating sites included: (session 1) Hawaii Minority Underserved NCORP, Upstate Carolina NCORP, Columbia University MU NCORP, Montefiore Medical Center MU NCORP, and (session 2) New Mexico MU NCORP, Stroger Hospital of Cook County MU NCORP, Puerto Rico MU NCORP, Baptist Memorial Healthcare/Mid South MU NCORP.